Lego Coin Trading Down 17.3% Over Last 7 Days (LEGO)

 [Whitepaper](https://www.cryptocompare.com/media/40420705/legocoin%5Fwhitepaper-v1.pdf)”

-It is usually not possible to buy alternative cryptocurrencies such as Lego Coin directly using US dollars.
-Investors seeking to trade Lego Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Lego Coin directly using U.S. dollars.
+Investors seeking to acquire Lego Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Lego Coin using one of the aforementioned exchanges.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.